SanchitMahto/git-demoversion/Readme.md

 Git Commands that I used.

-1. git init
+git init - to instilize git
-2. git status
-3. git add
-4. git commit
-5. git diff
-6. git branch
-7. git merge
-8. git checkout
+git status - to get the status of files git add - to add modified file to staging area git commit - to commit the changes git diff - to get the difference between two file or two branches git branch - to create new branch git merge - to merge with other branch git checkout - to switch to other branch git log - to track the commits git restore - to remove file from staging area git rm - to remove file from tracked git tag - to release the product